-This “Ultimate Guide” will give you tips about visiting Disneyland at Christmas, including Jingle Cruise, World of Color – Winter Dreams, Haunted Mansion Holiday, ‘it’s a small world’ holiday, the Believe… In Holiday Magic fireworks, A Christmas Fantasy parade, Candlelight Processional, The Holiday Time at Disneyland Tour, Disney California Adventure’s decorations and offerings, and everything else Disneyland has to offer at Christmas!
-Along the way we’ll offer some of our tips and tricks for best-experiencing the Disneyland Resort at Christmas-time, and we hope this thorough guide will prove helpful for everyone from first-time guests to yearly visitors.
+While that update covers recent anecdotal experiences, this “Ultimate Guide” provides comprehensive info and tips & tricks we’ve learned over the course of the last several years for best experiencing Disneyland at Christmas.
+We cover everything: Jingle Cruise, World of Color – Season of Light, Haunted Mansion Holiday, ‘it’s a small world’ holiday, A Christmas Fantasy parade, Candlelight Processional, The Holiday Time at Disneyland Tour, Festival of Holidays, Disney California Adventure’s decorations and offerings, and everything else Disneyland has to offer at Christmas!
+We hope this thorough guide will prove helpful for everyone from first-time guests to yearly visitors.

-In addition to Christmas decorations, there are several Christmas attraction overlays at Disneyland that are huge seasonal draws, plus the standard Christmas fireworks and Christmas parade:
+In addition to Christmas decorations, there are several Christmas attraction overlays at Disneyland that are huge seasonal draws.

 Haunted Mansion Holiday – Haunted Mansion Holiday is what happens when two holidays collide.
 Since October 2001, Disneyland has transformed its Haunted Mansion into an attraction inspired by Tim Burton’s The Nightmare Before Christmas for the fall and winter, with this overlay that works as both a Halloween and Christmas attraction.
 Jack Skellington plays Sandy Claws as he makes a good-faith, but wholly misguided, attempt at presenting his version of a Christmas celebration.
 His efforts are a fully-fledged “takeover” of the Haunted Mansion, complete with a giant cake in the Haunted Mansion’s ballroom that is custom-made each year (we consider this the highlight of the attraction).